dmcostello/sed_tox_reset/README.md

 |RGR|*H. azteca* relative growth rate|mg/mg/d|

-Variable codes and notes
+_Variable codes and notes_
-Treat: F = aged S = freshly spiked
+Treat: F = aged S = freshly spiked;
-SEMAVSfOC2: Correction was to set negative values (i.e., AVS in excess of SEM) to 1.
-Required for log-linear regression
+SEMAVSfOC2: Correction was to set negative values (i.e., AVS in excess of SEM) to 1 to allow for log-linear regression;
 Count: A total of 10 *H. azteca* were added to each beaker